This Day In Literary History

 At the time of the murder, the Pope has died and a papal enclave has convened at the Vatican to elect the new pontiff.
 The Preferiti - the cardinals who are candidates to become the new Pope - turn up missing.
 They are being murdered, one by one, in the same way as the nuclear physicist.

-Langdon discovers that the fabled Illuminati still exists and is planning to blow up Vatican City with an antimatter bomb as retribution for the massacre of their predecessors, which was carried out by the Church centuries ago.
+Langdon discovers that the fabled Illuminati still exists and is planning to blow up Vatican City with an antimatter bomb in retribution for the massacre of their predecessors, which was carried out by the Church centuries ago.

 Angels & Demons was a bestseller - a huge critical and commercial success for Dan Brown.
 He followed it with the sci-fi suspense thriller Deception Point (2001).